 Opa!
 The Savannah Greek Festival has been running for more than 60 years!
 Join the fun during the second weekend in October at St. Paul’s Hellenic Center.
 Indulge in homemade Greek foods, drinks and desserts.
 Enjoy Greek dancing featuring adult and child dancing troupes, a market offering Greek cheeses, olives, grape leaves, coffee, as well as crafts, jewelry, and clothing and live music everyday.
 This special three-day festival is a favorite among locals and visitors.
 A $2 donation is requested.

 Come for the bratwurst and beer, stay for the fun and festivities that include wiener dog races, keg roll and beer stein races, live entertainment and art exhibitions.
 There will also be a beer garden offering a variety of beers, food vendors and much more at the this Annual Oktoberfest.
 The event takes place at Savannah’s beautiful Historic Riverfront on River Street in early October.
-This festival has free admission.
+This fall festival has free admission.

-On the last Sunday in October, head to Forsyth Park for one of the most popular events of the year.
+In October, head to Forsyth Park for one of the most popular events of the year.
 The Shalom Y’all Jewish Food Festival draws thousands of people each year with its delicious potato latkes, blintzes, deli sandwiches, fresh Challah, kosher hot dogs, brisket and much more.
 This mouth-watering event also includes live music, dance and puppet shows.
 Sample Jewish cuisine and enjoy the magnificent scenery at Forsyth Park, one of Savannah’s most beloved landmarks.
 Admission to the event is free.